ungtb10d/kali-vm/README.md

 * `qemu`: Build a *qcow2* image, install virt support for QEMU.
 * `virtualbox`: Build a *ova* image, install virt support for VirtualBox.
 * `vmware`: Build a *vmdk* image, install virt support for VMware.
-* `rootfs`: only build and pack the rootfs as a `.tar.gz`.
-Doesn't contain the kernel and bootloader.
-The main use-case is to reuse it as input to build a disk image.
+* `rootfs`: Only build and pack the rootfs as a `.tar.gz`.
+This is not an OS image but just a compressed root filesystem.
+The kernel and bootloader are not installed.
+The main use-case is to reuse it as input to build an OS image.

 ### Image configuration (not exposed by build.sh yet)